jboutaud/azure-docs/articles/openshift/support-lifecycle.md

 ## Red Hat OpenShift Container Platform version support policy

 Azure Red Hat OpenShift supports generally available (GA) minor versions of Red Hat OpenShift Container Platform for at least 14-months from when it became available as a stable release.
+In other words, an OpenShift version will be supported on Azure Red Hat OpenShift for at least 14 months from the date it became available as an upgrade.

 If available in a stable upgrade channel, newer minor releases (N+1, N+2, etc...) available in upstream OCP, are supported.